r-lib/cpp11/README.md

 ## Using cpp11 in a package

-To add cpp11 to an existing package, you put your C++ files in the src/ directory and add the following to your DESCRIPTION file.
+To add cpp11 to an existing package, put your C++ files in the `src/` directory and add the following to your DESCRIPTION file:

 ```
 LinkingTo: cpp11